entropicalabs/entropica_qaoa/examples/outline.md

    note that more parametrizations and more things you can do with the parameters can be found in `QAOA_Parametrizations.ipynb`
  - Creating a QAOA cost function with these parameters and a hamiltonian.
-Then a note that the possibility to run on the QPU instead of the WFsim and more sophisticated options for the cost functions are explained in `VQE_and_cost_functions.ipynb`
+Then a note that more sophisticated options for the cost functions are explained in `VQE_and_cost_functions.ipynb` and running everything else is explained in `Running_on_the_QPU.ipynb`
  - A run with the optimizer and again the note, that the demo of other optimizers and more details in `VQE_and_cost_functions.ipynb`